 Beauty and the Books: A Silent Auction of Art and Crafts to Benefit Falmouth Memorial Library

 Held annually in the spring, this event brings together art and the library.
 Dozens of local artists and crafts persons donate approximately 200 hand-made items that are displayed throughout the library.
 Bids can be placed anytime during the month on objects ranging from hand-made paper goods, quilts, knitted items, paintings, photographs, pottery, jewelry, and much more.
-The event culminates with a reception and final bidding on the last Thursday of the month.
+The event culminates with a reception and final bidding.
 Check the calendar for applicable dates.

 Periodically, Youth Services accepts monetary donations to cover the cost of pre-selected children’s books in exchange for personalized book plates.
 Children love to read through the selected titles and choose which one to donate to the library with their name listed on the inside cover.
 This is a great way expand our children’s collection and honor someone at the same time.